Leather X-Back Firefighting Suspenders-

 - Our heavy duty hardware will stand the test of time.

 - All of our products are made from American Zebu hides.
 These hides are brought to our shop and then hand cut.

 - Each piece of leather for our straps are hand dyed using Oil Dye.
-This Oil dye not only will not come off, but helps ensure that your product will not crack, fades, or lose color over time.
+This Oil dye will not come off, and helps ensure that your product will not crack, fade, or lose color over time.

 - Our Stitched Edge will give each product a classy look, while still maintaining the durability of one piece of leather.